 Disney made Disney+ the exclusive place to stream its content in 4K, but that was a problem for PlayStation owners.
 Unless they had the PS4 Pro with its hardware support for 4K and HDR output, they were stuck with 1080p and HDR output.

 It’s very unlikely that Disney will ever develop an app for the PlayStation 3.
 The PS3 was very popular and it was only discontinued a few years ago which still leaves a large installed base.
 The real limitation is the effort it takes to create a PS3 app.
 Sony built its third-generation console around the Cell processor, a unique architecture that was notoriously difficult to develop for.

 Disney+ on the PlayStation 5

 The PlayStation’s hardware limitations went away with the release of the next-generation PlayStation 5.
 The Disney+ works with all versions of the new platform.

 The fact that the PS4 was on the list of devices supported for the Disney+ launch is an example of how broadly Disney wants its streaming service available.

 In addition to the PS4, Disney developed an app for Microsoft’s Xbox One.
-There are even hints that it might develop an app for the Nintendo Switch.

 Several connected TV devices made it onto Disney’s priority list.
 Apps were developed for Roku, Amazon Fire TV, Android TV and Chromecast devices as well as the Apple TV.